top of page

 SUPERVISION

-We provide clinical supervision for professionals working with neurodivergent individuals, led by Dr Emilie Moorhead, a Consultant and Chartered Clinical Psychologist with over 18 years of experience and lived understanding of neurodivergence.
+We provide clinical supervision for professionals working with neurodivergent individuals, led by Dr Emilie Moorhead, a Consultant and Chartered Clinical Psychologist with lived experience of neurodivergence.
 Registered with the HCPC and BPS, she has worked across the NHS and private practice, offering supportive, evidence-based supervision focused on case discussion, professional development, ethical practice, and building confidence when working with complex neurodevelopmental needs.

 Professional Registrations